Skip to content

 Heart Disease

 Vitamin D reduces the buildup of cholesterol in macrophages, white blood cells that attempt to repair damaged heart tissue.
-Without sufficient D, the macrophages turn into foam cells, laying down fatty deposits and causing atherosclerosis.
+Without sufficient vitamin D, the macrophages turn into foam cells, laying down fatty deposits and causing atherosclerosis.

 Osteoporosis and Bone Fractures

 Calcium has been the poster child for bone health for decades.
 Yet, without sufficient magnesium and vitamins K and D, taking tons of calcium is pointless.
 In fact, excessive calcium supplementation without magnesium, D, and K could lead to significant health problems.
+Sufficient vitamin D intake can help mediate calcium absorption.

 Other Effects of Low Vitamin D